renovatebot/renovate/docs/usage/configuration-options.md

 Older Composer versions will be run with `--ignore-platform-reqs`, which means that all platform constraints (including the PHP version) will be ignored by default.
 This can result in updated dependencies that are not compatible with your platform.

-To customize this behaviour, you can explicitly ignore platform requirements (for example `ext-zip`) by setting them separately in this array.
+To customize this behavior, you can explicitly ignore platform requirements (for example `ext-zip`) by setting them separately in this array.
 Each item will be added to the Composer command with `--ignore-platform-req`, resulting in it being ignored during its invocation.
 Note that this requires your project to use Composer V2, as V1 doesn't support excluding single platform requirements.
 The used PHP version will be guessed automatically from your `composer.json` definition, so `php` should not be added as explicit dependency.

-If an empty array is configured, Renovate uses its default behaviour.
+If an empty array is configured, Renovate uses its default behavior.

 Set to `null` (not recommended) to fully omit `--ignore-platform-reqs/--ignore-platform-req` during Composer invocation.
 This requires the Renovate image to be fully compatible with your Composer platform requirements in order for the Composer invocation to succeed, otherwise Renovate will fail to create the updated lock file.